HudaZainPhotonics/HudaZainPhotonics.github.io/_pages/about.md

 I am an experimental photonics researcher focused on developing and validating fiber-optic and plasmonic sensing systems at both the device and system levels.
 My work integrates fiber sensors, including fiber Bragg gratings (FBGs), distributed acoustic sensing (DAS), and nanomaterial-functionalized microresonators, with machine-learning-assisted interrogation.

 I focus on improving the robustness, scalability, and real-world deployability of optical sensing technologies for energy and infrastructure, industrial processes, biomedical applications, and environmental monitoring.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.